FAQ: Monthly Comic Shop Market

 • copies sold outside North America; the UK market often adds 10% or so

-• copies sold outside the comics shop distribution network, such as on newsstands, in bookstores, or by postal subscription
+• copies sold outside the comics shop distribution network, such as on newsstands, in bookstores, or by postal subscription; this also includes graphic novels that Diamond's sister branch, Diamond Book Distributors, sells returnably to book channel outlets

 • and anything digital.
-There is no source for digital sales figures.
+There is no source for digital sales figures on individual titles.

 Click here to read a more detailed discussion of the issues involved with what is and isn't counted.